amandaguglieri/hackinglife/docs/amass.md

 # Amass

 In depth DNS Enumeration and network mapping.
+Amass combines active and passive fingerprinting so being concious about this is really important.
+It's a assessment tool with reporting features.

 ## Install